krayin/krayin-docs/docs/1.x/advanced/create-payment-method.md

     ];
     ```
     - **`key`**: A unique value for the configuration, concatenated with a dot (`.`) operator.
     - **`name`**: The placeholder value for the configuration.
-It is recommended to use translations in Bagisto.
+It is recommended to use translations in Krayin.
     - **`sort`**: The position of the configuration menu.
     - **`fields`**: An array containing the custom configurations and fields for the payment method.
 The example includes three arrays for **`title`**, **`description`**, and **`status`**.
 You can add more arrays for additional settings.